neo-project/docs/tutorial/en-us/4-blocks/2-Structure_of_a_block.md

 	Since the block will always reference the previous block by the hash of its header, any changes to any of the transactions inside the previous block would result in a new hash of the [Merkle root](resource.md) of that previous block.
 Since the Merkle root hash is used in calculating the block header hash, changing any transaction would totally change the block header hash.
 This hash would then be totally different from what it was, thus changing what the next block is referring to as its parent block.
 This way any change can easily be detected, as it would effectively break the chain.
 This ensures that fraudulent blocks can be detected and ignored by all other nodes, securing the network.
 In a Proof of Work-based blockchain like Bitcoin, getting a malicious block accepted would mean recalculating all Nonces of the malicious block *plus* all blocks thereafter to come up with a longer chain than the current one, so it will be accepted by all other nodes as the single truth.
 This is why the younger the block is, the less secure it is, and the general rule is to wait for 6 blocks before assuming a transaction is final.
 This generally is about 1 hour (6 x 10min block) in Bitcoin.

-	NEO however is using [dBFT](https://docs.neo.org/en-us/basic/consensus/whitepaper.html), which results in a block being final as soon as it is committed to the blockchain.
+	Neo however is using [dBFT](https://docs.neo.org/en-us/basic/consensus/whitepaper.html), which results in a block being final as soon as it is committed to the blockchain.
 For a hacker to submit a malicious block, he would need to convince 66% of the consensus nodes to build the next block on top of his malicious blockchain, and use his malicious block header as the 'previous block hash' in the new block.

 - ***merkleroot***: The hash of the root of the Merkle Tree of the block's transactions.